larsjuhljensen/JensenLab/_pages/training_string_eubic.md

 _What information is shown in each line of the table?
 How can you find out more about this annotation term?_

 Press on the first 3 pathways and you will see a color showing up next to each of them.
-Scroll up to the network view and find the genes annotated by these pathways.
+Scroll up to the network view and find the proteins annotated by these pathways.

-_Do the pathways annotate the same set of genes or not?_
+_Do the pathways annotate the same set of proteins or not?_

 ## Supporting lectures